JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 For each sample, we increase an `index` variable by $k_\text{inc}$ and do a lookup.
 When key is pressed, we set `index` to 0.
 As long as it is pressed $k_\text{inc}$ is nonzero and we perform wave table lookup.

 When `index` exceeds the wave table size, we need to bring it back to the $[0, \dots, L-1]$.
 It can be done by subtracting $L$ from `index` but this approach is not always correct.
 In implementation we can subtract $L$ as long as `index` is greater or equal to $L$ or we can use the `fmod` operation.
-This "index wrap" results from *phase wrap*: since the signal is periodic, we can shift its phase by the period without changing the signal.
+This "index wrap" results from the *phase wrap* which we discussed below Equation 5; since the signal is periodic, we can shift its phase by the period without changing the resulting signal.

 ## A Note on Efficiency